cnngimenez/ada-console-utils/Readme.md

 # Compiling
 Simply call `make` to compile the library and all binaries.

-`make install` will install the library and binaries into the prefix.
+- `make install` will install the library and binaries into the prefix.

-`make params` will show the parameters used by the Makefile.
+- `make params` will show the parameters used by the Makefile.

 To change the prefix use `make install PREFIX=your_path_here` were `your_path_here` is the path you want to install.
 For example: `make install PREFIX=/home/me/all_Ada_codes` will install: libs on `/home/me/all_Ada_codes/lib`, binaries on `/home/me/all_Ada_codes/bin`, etc.

+Variables:

+- PREFIX : The path where to install.
+- LIBRARY_KIND : "dynamic" or "static".
+The type of library to create.

 ## gprbuild alternative
 Use gprbuild as follows.